 Goals and objectives

-John's vision is that The Arthur Guinness Fund can be the catalyst to enable Men's Sheds to become an integral part of the villages and towns of Ireland, offering spaces of hope and renewed community spirit.
+John's vision is that The Arthur Guinness Project can be the catalyst to enable Men's Sheds to become an integral part of the villages and towns of Ireland, offering spaces of hope and renewed community spirit.
 "This idea can revolutionise the approach to men's health, wellbeing and learning in Ireland.
 Because men don't talk face to face.
 They talk shoulder to shoulder."